-In June 2020, through a newly formed entity, we entered into a private securitization with Barclays Bank plc, of which Barclays Bank plc retained \$782.0 million of senior notes.
+In June 2020, through a newly formed entity, we entered into a private securitization with Barclays Bank plc, of which Barclays Bank plc retained \$782.0 million of senior notes (the "Barclays Private Securitization").
 The Barclays Private Securitization finances the loans that were previously financed under the Barclays Facility - GBP/EUR.
-In addition, we pledged an additional commercial mortgage loan with an outstanding principal balance of £26.0 million and pledged additional collateral of a financed loan of 65.3 million as of June 30, 2020.
+During the fourth quarter of 2021, we pledged two additional commercial mortgage loans with outstanding principal balances of \$227.4 million (£165.0 million assuming conversion into USD) and \$187.4 million (kr1.6 billion assuming conversion into USD) as of .
+During the quarter ended June 30, 2021, we pledged an additional commercial mortgage loan with an outstanding principal balance of \$281.7 million (£237.6 million assuming conversion into USD), and pledged additional collateral of a financed loan of \$114.7 million (kr1.0 billion assuming conversion into USD).